Anrsgrl/azpellet/README.md

 ## Acknowledgements

-This project was created some time ago and it was my first major project.
+This project was created some time ago.
 There might be some mistakes, and I appreciate your understanding!
 Thank you for your support.